Town-of-Impostors/TownOfImpostors/README.md

   * Download .png template [here](https://github.com/AJMix/TownOfImpostors/releases/download/v1.7.0/ToI_CustomHat_Template_150x185.png)
 * Draw your hat on the template and save in PNG format, with a unique name (make sure to also hide the crewmate and shadow).
 Preserve the resolution.
   * **IMPORTANT:** If you want your hat to be behind the crewmate (i.e. wings), add a `_back` to the name.
 If you want it to bounce while the crewmate walks, add a `_bounce` to the name.
 Example: `Wings_back.png`, `BouncyHat_bounce.png`, `BouncyWings_back_bounce.png`
-* Place the custom hat png into the `TownOfImpostors_CustomHats` folder which can be found in `BepInEx\plugins\TownOfImpostors_CustomHats` inside of the Among Us directory you have the mod installed (launch the game once with the mod or create the folder yourself if it does not exist)
+* Place the custom hat png into the `TownOfImpostors_CustomHats` which can be found inside of the Among Us directory you have the mod installed (launch the game once with the mod or create the folder yourself if it does not exist)
 * Your custom hat should now appear in the hats tab **locally**.
 If you want everyone to see the same thing **make sure everyone has the same hats in the custom hats folder.**

 ## Want to add your hat as part of the mod so everyone can use it?